iotempire/iotempower/.github/SUPPORT.md

 Please also see the official IoTempower YouTube playlist video docs: [`IoT Intro Videos` (link)](https://www.youtube.com/playlist?list=PLlppUpfgGsvkfAGJ38_mzQc1-_Z7bNOgq).

-## Code of Conduct

-We have a Code of Conduct that all contributors are expected to follow.

-Please refer to [CODE_OF_CONDUCT.md](.github/CODE_OF_CONDUCT.md) before participating.

 ## Looking For Assistance

 - For immediate assistance, you can join our (active) community chat on: